histrio/tux-care-doc/docs/live-patching-services/README.md

 DataBaseCare is available for Beta testing!
 Sign up [here](https://tuxcare.com/live-patching-services/databasecare/).

-DataBaseCare provides live patching for MariaDB.
-It keeps your applications running while your database backend is being updated, enhancing security, availability and compliance.

 ### Introduction
-Database Case is a Live Patching service for MariaDB.
+DatabaseCare is a Live Patching service for MariaDB.
 DatabaseCare keeps your applications running while your database backend is updated, enhancing database performance, reliability, security, and compliance.

 ### Benefits
 Database Patching is done for fixing bugs, improving system performance, and reducing the number of vulnerabilities but there is a huge impact and effort required for these activities.
 With DatabaseCare, it applies the patch in memory without requiring any downtime on the database.